 Automatic garage door openers are one of the true conveniences of modern domestic life.
 You can arrive home in a blinding snowstorm yet still get yourself and your car neatly tucked away without a single flake landing on your head.
 That’s the upside.
 When your garage door decides not to play nice, however, it can be a different story.
-Sometimes an overhead door will, seemingly out of the blue, get stuck part way up or part way down in the cycle.
+Sometimes an overhead door will become crooked or, seemingly out of the blue, get stuck part way up or part way down in the cycle.
 What then?

 When to Call For Garage Door Repair